Natgho/Quick-App-with-HMS-Location-Kit/README.md

-# Push Kit integration into Quick App
+# Location Kit integration into Quick App
 ![work](work.gif)

 This repo explain how to integrate Location Kit into your Quick App.